Lasuba L. Wango

 Lasuba L. Wango is a South Sudanese politician who has served in the Cabinet of South Sudan as the Minister of Federal Affairs since 12 March 2020.
 A member of the Sudan People's Liberation Movement-in-Opposition party, Wango was appointed to the position as part of a power-sharing agreement which concluded the South Sudanese Civil War.
 In this position, Wango has overseen South Sudan's transition towards federalism.

+In June 2025, President Salva Kiir Mayardit appointed him deputy chair of the reconstituted High-Level Ad Hoc Committee on the Implementation of the Revitalized Agreement on the Resolution of the Conflict in South Sudan, a peace process commission.